Sometimes the real story is so much better than lore and fiction, and there is no better example of that than International Harvester.

 In recent years, there has been renewed interest in the Scout, with companies like Velocity producing updated versions of the classic SUV for modern drivers who appreciate its combination of style and off-road capabilities.
 Even though the original Scout was bare bones, the creations from Velocity blend the legendary style with modern performance and stunning luxury like no one else on the planet.

-If you can’t wait for/ not interested in the all-electric Scout SUV and want a classic with no compromises, give the team at Velocity a call.
+If you can’t wait for, or aren’t interested in the all-electric Scout SUV and want a classic with no compromises, get in touch with Velocity today.